Helicobacter pylori gastritis rescue therapy

 • avoid failed combinations

-First line treatment is "Triple therapy" 7-14 days (amoxycillin+ clarithromycin + esomeprazole) eg. "Nexium HP7" or, if true amoxycillin allergy, clarithromycin (500mg bd - 250mg 14+1 x 2) + metronidazole (400mg bd 21+1) + esomeprazole (40 mg bd).
-This cures up to 90% in clinical trials, and somewhat lower rates in Australian "real world" settings.
+First line treatment is "Standard Ttriple therapy" cures 90% in clinical trials, and somewhat lower rates in Australian "real world" settings.
+Use: 7-14 days (amoxycillin+ clarithromycin + esomeprazole) eg. "Nexium HP7" or, if confirmed true amoxycillin allergy (may benefit for skin prick allergy testing), substitute amoxycillin for metronidazole: clarithromycin (500mg bd - 250mg 14+1 x 2) + metronidazole (400mg bd 21+1) + esomeprazole (40 mg bd).
+This

 Causes for failure include: non-adherence and resistance (clarithromycin 8%, metronidazole 50%, amoxycillin rare) depending on country of origin.